MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-workload-protections.md

 > Some recommendations have parameters that must be customized via Azure Policy to use them effectively.
 For example, to benefit from the recommendation **Container images should be deployed only from trusted registries**, you'll have to define your trusted registries.
 If you don't enter the necessary parameters for the recommendations that require configuration, your workloads will be shown as unhealthy.

 > [!NOTE]
-> Out of the box Microsoft components such as the Defendor Sensor and Azure Monitor Agent (AMA) are deployed to the kube-system namespace.
-This configuration ensures that they are not marked as non-compliant in data plane recommendations.
-However, when third-party vendor tools are installed on the cluster in a different namespace, they may be flagged as non-compliant.
-In such cases, if you wish to exclude third-party vendors from these recommendations, you can add the third-party vendor’s namespace to the exclusion list.
+> Microsoft components like the Defender sensor and Azure Monitor Agent (AMA) are deployed in the kube-system namespace by default.
+This setup ensures they are not marked as non-compliant in data plane recommendations.
+However, third-party vendor tools installed in a different namespace may be flagged as non-compliant.
+To exclude third-party vendors from these recommendations, you can add their namespace to the exclusion list.

 | Recommendation name | Security Control | Configuration required |
 |---------------------|--------------------|------------------------|